-This is so your feet don’t get cramped and sore being in those shoes all day.
+Feet swell a bit throughout a typical day, and moreso if you are constantly standing or walking.
+A bit of extra space means your feet don’t get cramped and sore being in shoes all day.
 In other words, you should be able to wiggle your toes comfortably.

-Make sure you select shoes that have an upper/outer material that will withstand long periods of use, to include if you are exposed to weather or substances on your feet.
+Make sure you select shoes that have an upper/outer material that can withstand long periods of use.
+This is even more imporant if you are regularly exposed to weather or substances on your feet.

 You may want to consider buying shoes a half size larger than you normally would, as your feet are likely to swell during the day.
 This is often water retention due to just being in the standing position for so long.